WebOrigami/docs/src/content/language/@graph.md

 ## @graph/mergeDeep(...graphs)

-Like [merge()](#merge), but performs a deep merge: if multiple graphs define values for the same key, and those values are themselves explorable graphs, then those values themselves will be merged.
+Like [merge()](#merge), but performs a deep merge: if multiple graphs define values for the same key, and those values are themselves async graphs, then those values themselves will be merged.

 <a name="nextKey"></a>